 You might think that food and shelter -- and toys and walks -- are all your dog needs, but proper care can be confusing at first for a new dog owner.
 Your smartphone can play a key role in keeping your dog safe and helping them grow and learn.
 With a handful of well-chosen apps, you can shape their behavior and health to enjoy a happy, full, and fun life together.

-Check out also this guide on how to afford a service dog to provide assistance and therapy to people with disabilities.
+Check out this guide on how to afford a service dog to provide assistance and therapy to people with disabilities.

 Want to make your bond stronger?
 Purchase a Pettsie bandana collar for your pup that comes with a friendship bracelet for you!